BibleClinger/F4DXWrapper/README.md

 # Installation

-- For 64-bit servers, place x64\d3d9.dll inside `Falcon BMS 4.34\bin\x64`.
+- For 64-bit servers, place `x64\d3d9.dll` inside `Falcon BMS 4.34\bin\x64`.
-- For 32-bit servers, place x86\d3d9.dll inside `Falcon BMS 4.34\bin\x86\`, and please consider running BMS in 64-bit. :)
+- For 32-bit servers, place `x86\d3d9.dll` inside `Falcon BMS 4.34\bin\x86\`.
+Please consider running BMS in 64-bit, as there is little reason to run a 32-bit BMS server these days. :)

 # Usage (for Falcon BMS server administrators)

-Everything about Falcon BMS server operations apply, except for two things:
+Everything about Falcon BMS server operations apply, with some exceptions:

+- If the DLL has been installed and loaded successfully, you should see a console window (a black DOS-like window) when the server is launched.
+The title bar of the console window will have the name of the DLL project and the version.
+- It may appear that the server has frozen before it enters 3D.
+This likely means that the drawing has stopped successfully prior to drawing the 3D view.
+If your server is configured for audio, hearing the sound from the jet is a good sign all is working well.
 - When it comes time to exit the server from 3D, this may be difficult as you will be blind.
-Nevertheless, `ESC -> E` still works.
+Nevertheless:
+  - Ensure that focus is on the BMS window (and NOT the console window).
+  - Press `ESC -> E` to exit.
+You may need to pause briefly between the `ESC` and the `E`.
-- If you need to enable/disable drawing, focus the console window (the black DOS-like window) that should be attached to the BMS process, and press either `CTRL + BREAK` or `CTRL + C`.
+- If you need to enable/disable drawing:
+  - Place the focus on the aforementioned console window (and NOT the BMS window).
+  - Press either `CTRL + BREAK` or `CTRL + C`.

 # Prior Testing